Bridlington railway station: Services

-There is a half-hourly service from the station to Hull on weekdays, with alternate departures continuing to Doncaster and Sheffield or York – some of these are limited stop either side of Hull whilst others serve most intermediate stations en route.
-In general the stopping pattern of the hourly Sheffield service is Bridlington, Driffield, Beverley, Cottingham, Hull, Brough, Goole, Doncaster, Meadowhall and Sheffield.
+There is a twice-hourly service from the station to Hull on weekdays, with alternate departures continuing to Doncaster and Sheffield or York – some of these are limited stop either side of Hull, whilst others serve most intermediate stations en route.
+In general, the stopping pattern of the hourly Sheffield service is Bridlington, Driffield, Beverley, Cottingham, Hull, Brough, Goole, Doncaster, Meadowhall and Sheffield.
+The York trains serve all stops to Hull apart from Arram (which has a limited service).
+One evening service to Doncaster and Sheffield runs via Selby rather than Goole.

 Northbound, there is now a basic hourly service to Scarborough all day (until 20:00) since the May 2019 timetable change.
-This is an improvement on the nine per day each way frequency that formerly operated.
+This is an improvement on the nine per day, each way frequency that formerly operated.

-On Sundays trains operate hourly to Hull and Scarborough from mid-morning throughout the year (rather than in summer only as before), with most of the Hull trains continuing to Sheffield via Doncaster.
-The new Sunday service is the first all year, all line, Sunday train service since at least 1958.
+On Sundays, trains operate hourly to Hull and Scarborough from mid-morning throughout the year (rather than in summer only as before), with most of the Hull trains continuing to Sheffield via Doncaster.
+The new Sunday service is the first all-year-round, all line, Sunday train service since at least 1958.

 The local Community Rail Partnership is hoping that service improvements, such as the year-round Sunday service and a weekday hourly service to Scarborough, can be implemented once Northern Rail receives additional rolling stock from the Department for Transport as part of a central government investment plan for the local rail network.

 Northern Rail confirmed its intentions to institute an improved weekday and all-year Sunday service from December 2009 (subject to approval from the DfT).
 These changes were implemented with the start of the new timetable on 13 December 2009.

 Northern are further upgrading services to/from the station, which come into effect with the May 2019 timetable change.
 This will see an hourly daytime service operating to and from Scarborough throughout the week.
 The December 2019 timetable change saw the introduction of a direct service to York via Hull.